radondb/xenon/docs/how_to_build_and_run_xenon.md

 ## Requirements
 1. `Xenon` is a self-contained binary that does not require additional system libraries at the operating system level.
 It is built on Linux.
 I have no hint about MS Windows and OS/X, and the build is incompatible with Windows and OS/X. It is a standalone application.
 When configured to run with a `MySQL` backend, so mysqld is required.
-2. Xenon use `GTID` parallel replication technology, MySQL version is best `5.7 or higher`.
+2. Xenon use `GTID semi-sync` parallel replication technology, MySQL version is best `5.7 or higher`.
+See the [my.cnf](config/MySQL.md) for details.
 3. [Go](http://golang.org) version 1.8 or newer is required("sudo apt install golang" for ubuntu or "yum install golang" for centOS/redhat).

 ## Step1.
 Download src code from github